nubsuki/PteroPal/README.md

 localhost:3000/?code=4/0...
 ```

-If this happens, just manually adjust the URL by adding `/auth` like this:
+If this happens, manually adjust the URL by adding `/auth` like this:

 ```
 http://localhost:3000/auth?code=4/0...